-- 1).
-DO NOT give over the counter medications for diarrhea unless prescribed by your doctor - 2).
-If the child or infant is vomiting stop all drinking and feeding for two hours to give the stomach rest.
-After this resting period start clear fluids in small frequent amounts for 6-12 hours.
+1-DO NOT give over the counter medications for diarrhea unless prescribed by your doctor

+2-If the child or infant is vomiting stop all drinking& feeding for two hours to give him stomach rest, then start clear fluids in small frequent amounts for 6-12 hours.
 Fluids in infants includes Pedialyte, Ricelyte, or any other oral rehydration solution.
 Fluids for older kids include Koolaid, Gatorade, Seven up, Ginger ale, or any other sports drink.
-Do not give milk, water, citrus juices, apple juices, tea or cola. - 3).
-If the child is not vomiting start the clear liquids immediately. - 4).
-In infants, and after 6-12 hours, start Isomil DF or if not available start any lacto-free or soy formula, unless the infant is allergic to soy.
+Do not give milk, water, citrus & apple juices, tea, & cola.
+3-If the child is not vomiting start the clear liquids immediately.

+4-In infants and after 6-12 hours start Isomil D F, or if not available start any lacto-free or soy formula unless the infant is allergic to soy.
 If the infant is allergic to soy start the formula he or she was on before the vomiting/diarrhea started.
 You may also give rice cereal for infants.

-Parent Education: "Vomiting and Diarrhea"

-- 5).
-In older kids and after 6-12 hours start BRAT diet.
-It includes bananas, rice, apples, applesauce (but not apple juice), toast(dry), crackers, graham crackers, mashed potatoes and dry cereal.
+5-In older kids and after 6-12 hours start BRAT diet.
+It includes bananas, rice, apples, applesauce (but not apple juice), toast(dry), crackers & graham crackers, mashed potatoes, and dry cereal.
 Stay away from milk and dairy products (except yogurt), and fatty food.
-Yogurt is the best thing to give during vomiting and diarrhea as it helps in clearing the infection.
+Yogurt is the best thing to give during vomiting and diarrhea as it helps clearing the infection.

-- 6).
-Fluids are best tolerated at room temperature.
+6-Fluids are best tolerated at room temperature.
 Not too cold, and not too hot.

-- 7).
-The main exception to the above instructions is a breast feeding infant for whom you should continue 'breast feeding without interruptions, but more frequently.
+7-The main exception to the above instructions is a breast feeding infant for whom you should continue breast feedings without interruptions but more frequently.

-- 8).
-Watch for dehydration signs:

-- Dry pale skin.

-- Dry tongue, lips and mouth.

-- Dry eyes, sunken eyes and crying without tears.

-- Child is listless and hard to awaken

-- Weakness or thirst

-- Sunken fontanel in infants

-- Child is breathing fast, and no urine for 8-10 hours.
+8-Watch for dehydration signs: Dry pale skin, dry tongue lips and mouth, dry eyes, sunken eyes, crying without tears, child is listless and hard to awaken, weakness or thirst, sunken fontanel in infants, child is breathing fast, and no urine for 8-10 hours.

-- 9).
-Call your doctor if:
+9-Call your doctor if :

-- -The infant is less than 6 months old.
+The infant is less than 6 months old.

-- -The infant has a high fever more than 102.5 or fever more than 4 days.
+The infant has a high fever more than 102.5 or fever more than 4 days.

-- -Diarrhea persists more than ten days.
+Diarrhea persists more than ten days.

-- -Blood in stools.
+Blood in stools.

-- -Unable to keep even clear liquids down for more than 12 hours.
+Unable to keep even clear liquids down for more than 12 hours.

-- -Has signs of dehydration.
+Has signs of dehydration.

-- -Vomiting does not stop or begins again when food is given.
+Vomiting does not stop or begins again when food is given.

-- -Blood-tinged vomit.
+Blood-tinged vomit.

-- -Vomiting and fever without diarrhea.
+Vomiting and fever without diarrhea.